ryanhellyer/spam-destroyer/readme.txt

 === Spam Destroyer ===
-Contributors: ryanhellyer, bjornjohansen, dimadin, brianlayman Donate link: http://geek.ryanhellyer.net/products/spam-destroyer/
+Contributors: ryanhellyer, bjornjohansen, dimadin, brianlayman, forsite Donate link: http://geek.ryanhellyer.net/products/spam-destroyer/
-Tags: spam, anti-spam, antispam, buddypress, bbpress, kill, destroy, eliminate Requires at least: 3.5
+Tags: spam, anti-spam, antispam, buddypress, bbpress, kill, destroy, eliminate Requires at least: 3.9
-Tested up to: 3.9
-Stable tag: 1.4.1
+Stable tag: 1.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+COMING SOON:
+Integration of "Antispam for all fields" plugin

 Kills spam dead in it's tracks.
 Be gone evil demon spam!

 == Description ==

 Stops automated spam while remaining as unobtrusive as possible to regular commenters. <a href="http://geek.ryanhellyer.net/products/spam-destroyer/">The Spam Destroyer plugin</a> is intended to be effortless to use, simply install and enjoy a spam free website :)

 <small>This plugin does not currently work very well for user registrations, bbPress or BuddyPress.
 We are looking for someone to assist with ensuring this works well in future, so if you would like to help you then please <a href="http://geek.ryanhellyer.net/contact/">get in touch</a>.</small>